govindkailas/util/README.md

 ## How to use
 a) Clone to your local - `git clone https://github.com/govindkailas/util.git && cd util`

-b) Install the python pre-req package - `pip install requirements.txt`
+b) Install the python pre-req package - `pip install -r requirements.txt`

    If `pip` is not installed follow https://pip.pypa.io/en/stable/installation/ to install pip first